Still in Trump's Washington, some retiring Republicans go rogue

 Breaking News Emails

-WASHINGTON — Earlier this month, Rep. Charlie Dent (R-Pa.) became the first House Republican to formally back legislation to protect Special Counsel Robert Mueller's job, co-sponsoring a bipartisan bill.
+WASHINGTON — Earlier this month, Rep. Charlie Dent of Pennsylvania became the first House Republican to formally back legislation to protect special counsel Robert Mueller's job, co-sponsoring a bipartisan bill.

 Since announcing his retirement, he has denounced President Donald Trump and been critical of Republican leaders.
 He told MSNBC last week that he's leaving Capitol Hill "in part due to frustration," naming the president as one factor.
 "Sure, the president is a reason," he said.

-Note: CORRECTION (April 28, 2018, 4:15 p.m.
-ET): A previous version of this article misstated the state U.S. Rep. Frank LoBiondo represents.
-It is New Jersey, not Pennsylvania.